 Jim Hobart is a Partner at Public Opinion Strategies, a national political and public affairs research firm.
-Described by The New York Times as “the leading Republican polling company” in the country, Public Opinion Strategies’ political clients include 12 U.S. Senators, more than 60 members of Congress, six Governors, and numerous State Legislators and local elected officials across the country.
+Described by The New York Times as “the leading Republican polling company” in the country, Public Opinion Strategies’ political clients include twelve U.S. Senators, 59 members of Congress, seven Governors, and numerous State Legislators and local elected officials across the country.
 The firm is also part of the bi-partisan research team that conducts the NBC News/Wall Street Journal poll.

 Over the past four election cycles, Jim has been a part of the polling team in some of the most competitive and important elections in the country and in 2013, he received the prestigious Rising Star Award from Campaign and Elections Magazine.

 In 2016, Jim and Glen Bolger were the pollsters for a successful independent expenditure effort in the Pennsylvania Senate race, which was the largest outside effort in any Senate race in the country.

 Jim also polled for an independent expenditure effort in the Iowa Senate race, a winning Congressional race, two successful ballot measures, and a significant research project geared toward helping Republicans make inroads with female voters.
 He also made regular appearances on NPR, CNN, and the BBC to comment on campaign politics.

 In the public affairs arena, Jim was part of major research efforts focused on education and energy.